 The next three characters must be numerical (000-999) to indicate the place of the update dataset in the update sequence.

-Catalogue file naming

-The Exchange Catalogue acts as the table of contents for the Exchange Set.
-The Catalogue file of the Exchange Set must be named CATALOG.XML.
-No other file in the Exchange Set may be named CATALOG.XML.
-The content of the Exchange Catalogue file is described in clause 12.

 Support Files

 Support files contain ancillary textual or graphic information in separate (linked to the dataset) files.
 The following formats are allowed for support files: